 ImageKit is responsible for securing the underlying infrastructure that supports the storage, upload, manipulation, and delivery of media files, acting either as data controllers or data processors.
 We will ensure the security of processing, the ongoing availability of systems and services, the ability to restore data in a timely manner in case of an event, and regular testing to ensure the security of processing.
 Our architecture is inherently secure and provides security & privacy by design.

 ImageKit also provides integration with existing server or storage and those configurations are securely stored.
 To realize data protection by design and by default principles, we recommend customers protect their ImageKit account credentials.

 Access Control: Allow only authorized administrators, users and applications access to ImageKit dashboard and uploaded media files.

-Admin API to erase files: We provide admin API which allows customers (data controllers) to remove any uploaded media from their account on ImageKit.
+API to erase files: We provide media API which allows customers (data controllers) to remove any uploaded media from their account on ImageKit.